Claim your freebie!

 Having recently done a survey* with over 600 female teachers in the UK, asking them about their household finances, the impact of the pay freeze is plain to see.

-The number of teachers surveyed who are worrying about money is huge.
+The number of teachers who are worrying about money is huge.
 Planning for the future is a major concern for 61%, debts are a concern for a quarter, and 30% are fed up of living from pay day to pay day.
-Just over a quarter are worried about housing costs, a third are concerned about how to pay for their children’s needs and a huge 42% are worried about paying the bills and living expenses.
+Just over a quarter are worried about housing costs, a third are concerned about how to pay for their children’s needs and a huge 42% are worried about living expenses.

 This is the real impact that the pay cap has had on families across the UK.
 Thankfully teaching unions, and those of other public-sector workers, have been campaigning and calling on the governments to lift the public sector pay cap.

-Progress is being made in this area, as firstly the Scottish Government, followed by the UK Government, have announced a lifting of the ban on public sector pay caps.
+Progress is being made, as firstly the Scottish Government, followed by the UK Government, have announced a lifting of the ban on public sector pay caps.
 There now needs to be serious consideration, around what is a reasonable pay rise for teachers and other public sector workers.

 But why is it so important and what difference will a teachers’ pay rise make?